-- → It is a multi-purpose crop and can provide raw material for industrial and energy applications.
-The 30-40% of the stem (bark) can be used for several high value fibre applications (Robinson, 1998), while the 60-70% of the stem (core) among several industrial applications (Goford, 1994; Kulger, 1996) can be used for thermochemical process (combustion pyrolysis and gasification). - → The high biomass potential and the low inputs of the crop.
-Dry matter yields came up to 26 has been reported (Alexopoulou et al. 1999 & 2000; Kipriotis et al. 1998; Robinson, 1998).
+- It is a multi-purpose crop and can provide raw material for industrial and energy applications.
+The 30-40% of the stem (bark) can be used for several high value fibre applications (1) while the 60-70% of the stem (core) among several industrial applications (2, 3) can be used for thermochemical process (combustion pyrolysis and gasification). - The high biomass potential and the low inputs of the crop.
+Dry matter yields came up to 26 has been reported (1, 4, 5, 6).
 Under the semi-arid conditions such as prevailing in Mediterranean areas, it requires 250-400 mm of water, which is much lower than in conventional land use types (including maize, sugarbeets, alfa-alfa, etc.) largely reassembly cotton in water requirements.
-On the other hand, considering the low N requirements (50-100 kg N/ha), this crop is believed comprising an important alternative land use in lands with poor and moderate water availability.

-- → It offers alternative land use and can be used in a crop rotation.
+On the other hand, considering the low N requirements (50-100 kg N/ha), this crop is believed comprising an important alternative land use in lands with poor and moderate water availability. - It offers alternative land use and can be used in a crop rotation.
 Kenaf can be cultivated in rotation system.
-This is very important in areas devoted to monocultures (cotton, cereals) and although are supplementary irrigated performing very low yields, which are unsustainable without the EU policies. - → It is an annual non-food crop.
+This is very important in areas devoted to monocultures (cotton, cereals) and although are supplementary irrigated performing very low yields, which are unsustainable without the EU policies. - It is an annual non-food crop.
 As an annual crop, it is quite similar to other conventional field crops with respect to cultivation and harvest.
 The production and management systems are being developed for agricultural annual non-food crops such is kenaf, bringing thus costs of delivery down to commercially accepted levels.
-As an annual crop can be used where crop rotation is indispensable due to local crop disease, weed competition or soil fertility degradation. - → High farmer's perception.
-Being an annual crop, kenaf does not require a longterm commitment in land use and moreover has similar management with other conventional crops.
+As an annual crop can be used where crop rotation is indispensable due to local crop disease, weed competition or soil fertility degradation.

+High farmer's perception.
+Being an annual crop, kenaf does not require a long-term commitment in land use and moreover has similar management with other conventional crops.

 Although kenaf is being cultivated worldwide mainly for fiber production, in Europe there is no much data concerning the adaptability, growth and biomass yields of the crop.
 There are only few references regarding the agronomic aspects of the crop at European pedoclimatic conditions.
-In these research activities the adaptability and biomass productivity of few kenaf varieties have been tested in southern Europe and high biomass yields, up to 26 t/ha (Alexopoulou et al. 1999 & 2000; Kipriotis et al. 1998, Manbelli and Grandi, 1995; Manzanares et al., 1993; Petrini et al. 1994; Quaranta et al. 1998), have been reported and are comparable to the ones have been reported in similar works worldwide.
+In these research activities the adaptability and biomass productivity of few kenaf varieties have been tested in southern Europe and high biomass yields, up to 26 t/ha (4, 5, 6, 7, 8, 9, 10), have been reported and are comparable to the ones have been reported in similar works worldwide.